-- Actual program outcomes are used to promote program improvement - Discrepancies between actual and expected outcomes inform areas for improvement. - Changes to the program to foster improvement and achievement of program outcomes, as appropriate, are deliberate, ongoing, and analyzed for effectiveness. - Faculty are engaged in the program improvement process.
+- Actual program outcomes are used to promote program improvement. - Discrepancies between actual and expected levels of achievement inform areas for improvement. - Changes to the program to foster improvement and achievement of program outcomes, as appropriate, are deliberate, ongoing, and analyzed for effectiveness. - Faculty are engaged in the program improvement process.